futuredapp/Engineering-Handbook/ios/code-style.md

 ### Templates

-For simple and consistent implementation of scenes we use Xcode templates for modal scene, push scene, root scene and simple service.
+For the simple and consistent implementation of scenes, we use Xcode templates for the modal scene, push scene, root scene, and simple service.
 Scene templates consist of:

 - Storyboard and storyboard definition
 - View controller